M-Nitsche/BeeWatch/README.md

 ### <a name='Modelselection'></a>Model selection
 (Andrea Bartos)

-To solve the task of object detection there are generally two available approaches, namely one-stage and two stage detection algorithms.
+To solve the task of object detection there are generally two available approaches, namely one-stage and two-stage detection algorithms.
 When performing object detection, there are two tasks that need to be solved.
 For one, object localization and for the other the task of object classification.
-In two stage algorithms, such as R-CNN, Fast R-CNN, Faster R-CNN, these tasks are performed separately.
+In two-stage algorithms, such as R-CNN, Fast R-CNN, Faster R-CNN, these tasks are performed separately.
 In one-stage detection algorithms, such as YOLO, object classification and localization are performed in a single pass.
 This has the advantage that these algorithms are usually faster than two-stage detectors, but under the trade off that they are less accurate.
-With respect to our goal of real-time object detection of bees with a deployed model on the Jetson nano, inference speed plays a major role.
+With respect to our goal of real-time object detection of bees with a deployed model on the Jetson Nano, inference speed plays a major role.
 Among the two-stage detection algorithms, only the Faster R-CNN is suitable as an algorithm, which can be derived from the following diagram.[31]

 <p align="center">
   <img src="doku_resources/Comparison of test-time speed of object detection algorithms.png" width="500" />